LyteNyte Grid logo for light mode. Links back to the documentation home page.

 • 🏢 Feature-Rich, Enterprise Ready: Handles the most demanding workflows with a comprehensive feature set that includes pivot tables, tree data, server-side loading, custom cell rendering, rich cell editing, and more, all from a single package, giving you one consistent API to build with.

-• 🫶 Simple Licensing, Transparent Support: Straightforward licensing that won't leave you guessing what's permissible.
-All support is handled publicly on GitHub, giving you complete transparency into our response times.
+• 🫶 Simple Licensing, Transparent Support: Straightforward licensing options.
+All support is handled publicly on GitHub.
+You get complete transparency into our response times.

 Core Edition vs. PRO Edition